GDPR Fines Calculator

 Frequently Asked Questions

 Yes, GDPR applies to organizations of all sizes.
-However, Data Protection Authorities typically consider the organization's size and financial situation when determining fines.
-Small businesses may receive smaller fines, but serious violations can still result in significant penalties.
+However, regulators typically consider the organization's size and financial situation when determining fines.
+Small businesses may receive proportionally smaller fines, but serious violations can still result in significant penalties.